juripero/ryft-server/docs/rest/search.md

 ### Search `surrounding` parameter

-The number of characters in bytes up to a maximum of `262144` before the match and after the match that will be returned when the text search is used.
+The number of characters in bytes up to a maximum of `64000` before the match and after the match that will be returned when the text search is used.
 For anything other than raw text, this parameter is ignored.

+The `surrounding=line` should be provided for whole line surrounding.
+This option is very useful for CVS files.

 `surrounding=0` is used **by default**.

 ### Search `fuzziness` parameter

-The fuzziness of the search up to a maximum of `255` when using a fuzzy search function.
+The fuzziness distance of the search up to a maximum of `255` when using a fuzzy search function.
 For fuzzy hamming search, fuzziness is measured as the maximum Hamming distance allowed in order to declare a match.
 For fuzzy edit distance search, fuzziness is measured as the number of insertions, deletions or replacements required to declare a match.